Asean Streat Food Hall

-Asean Streat Food Hall (stylized as Asean StrEAT Food Hall) is a food hall in Seattle, in the U.S. state of Washington.
-Inspired by the food markets of Southeast Asia, it operates at the intersection of Fourth Avenue and Pine Street, in the shopping mall called Westlake Center.
+Asean Streat Food Hall (stylized as Asean StrEAT Food Hall) was a food hall in Seattle, in the U.S. state of Washington.
+Inspired by the food markets of Southeast Asia, it operated at the intersection of Fourth Avenue and Pine Street, in the shopping mall called Westlake Center.
+The food hall opened in November 2022 and closed permanently in February 2026.
+It had ten stalls for restaurants serving various types of Asian cuisine.

-Owned by Punya Tipyasothi, the food hall has ten stalls for restaurants offering cuisine from various Asian countries, including Cambodia, China, Indonesia, Japan, Laos, Myanmar, the Philippines, Singapore, and Thailand.
-It is named after the countries of the Association of Southeast Asian Nations (ASEAN), and opened in November 2022.
-Businesses have included Hi Fry, Kopi Cafe, Rolling Wok, and Sweet Moon.

-The website Delish included Asean Streat in a 2023 list of the seven best food halls in the United States.